-Figure~\ref{fig:ciilf} shows our prediction of the bright-end $\Phi_{\mathrm{[CII]}}$ at $5 \leq z \leq 6$, where three markers represent the result of three $L_{\mathrm{[CII]}}$ bins, and the comparison with various models \citep{Lagache18,Leung20,Bethermin22,Liu24} and recent observational constraints \citep{Capak15,Yamaguchi17,Yan20}.
-The broad agreement between our simulations and various other works demonstrates that our simulations are indeed statistically representative and that our framework is reasonable.
-We note that in \cite{Yan20} the drop of $\Phi_{\mathrm{[CII]}}$ at $L_{\rm [CII]} \sim 10^{7.7} \, L_{\odot}$ might be due to the selection effect of UV-selected galaxies.
-It is therefore compelling to conduct line intensity mapping (LIM) measurements, an emerging technique that measures the aggregate line emission from galaxies and large-scale structures without resolving individual objects (see \citealt{Bernal22} for a recent review), to constrain $z \gtrsim 5$ $\Phi_{\mathrm{[CII]}}$ at the faint end (e.g., \citealt{Liu24} and references therein).
+Figure~\ref{fig:ciilf} shows our prediction of the bright-end $\Phi_{\mathrm{[CII]}}$ at $5 \leq z \leq 6$ and the comparison with various models \citep{Lagache18,Leung20,Bethermin22,Liu24} and observational constraints \citep{Capak15,Yamaguchi17,Yan20} in the literature.
+The overall agreement demonstrates that our simulations and the post-processed galaxy sample are statistically representative.
+We note that in \cite{Yan20} the drop of $\Phi_{\mathrm{[CII]}}$ at $L_{\rm [CII]} \sim 10^{7.7} \, L_{\odot}$ might be due to selection effects associated with the UV-selected sample.
+At the faint end, line intensity mapping (LIM; see \citealt{Bernal22} for a recent review) provides a promising complementary approach.
+LIM measures the aggregate line emission from galaxies and large-scale structure without resolving individual sources, making it particularly sensitive to the faint-end behavior of $\Phi_{\mathrm{[CII]}}$ (e.g., \citealt{Sun2021,Liu24}, and references therein).